Apply CSS styles

 Change background of specific fields

-Now, you can target only elements with this class.
-The following code will changet the background inside of the field’s control:
+The code changes the background inside the field’s control:

 background: darkblue;